NHeoShadow/obsidian-vault/All Notes/Fundamental Principles of Taxation.md

 > [!question] National and Local Taxation – Who imposes tax?
 > The Congress is responsible for the levying of tax at the national level, while the Sanggunian (or Legislative Board) of the respective local government units is responsible for the levying of tax at the local level.
-> .
+>
-> Note that the power of local governments to tax shall be
+> Note that the power of local governments to tax shall be provided by the Congress.
+Article X Section 5 of the 1987 Constitution thus read:
+>
+> Each local government unit shall have the power to create its own sources of revenues and to levy taxes, fees, and charges subject to such guidelines and limitations as the Congress may provide, consistent with the basic policy of local autonomy.
+Such taxes, fees, and charges shall accrue exclusively to the local governments.

 > [!tip]- Revenue Bills in the Philippine Congress
 > All Legislative Bills for appropriation, revenue or tariff bills, bills authorizing an increase of the public debt, bills of local application, and private bills shall originate exclusively in the House of Representatives, but the Senate may propose or concur with amendments.